Apply For A Piano! Logo

 • Program Overview

-The Mundi Project places donated pianos with public organizations, providing young people and the general public greater access to these instruments for the sake of education and performance opportunities in congruence with Mundi Project’s overall mission– actively break down socio-economic and generational barriers by providing quality music experiences for all.
+Mundi Project places donated pianos with public organizations in order to provide students, performers, and the general public greater access to quality instruments.
+Pianos placed with public organizations provide education and performance opportunities in congruence with Mundi Project’s overall mission–to actively break down socioeconomic and generational barriers by providing quality music experiences for all.

 The process begins by completing the following application.
-Once received, Mundi Project staff will review application material on a rolling basis and determine eligibility.
+Mundi Project staff reviews application material on a rolling basis to determine eligibility.
 The unique needs of each applicant organization are considered and determinations are made as instruments become available for placement.
-Every attempt is made to ensure that each piano is placed where it can be utilized most effectively.
+Every attempt is made to ensure that each piano is placed where it can be used most effectively.

-Once an applicant passes the initial screening, Mundi Project will schedule a Zoom meeting with the organization to help determine the best instrument location within the facility, share best practices in piano maintenance, and discuss post-placement tasks related to the piano.
+Once an applicant passes the initial screening, Mundi Project will schedule a virtual meeting with the organization representative(s) to help determine the best instrument location within the facility, share best practices in piano maintenance, and discuss post-placement tasks related to the piano.

-If you have any questions at all during this process, please reach out to Dylan Thomas at: dthomas@mundiproject.org
+If you have any questions at all during this process, please reach out to Jeremy Adriano at jadriano@mundiproject.org

 • Organization Information